 |... lines 16 - 45|

 |... lines 48 - 49|

 Thanks to this, whenever you run:

 After it finishes, it automatically runs the security checker.

 The point is: to use the security checker, the only thing we needed to do was... install it.
 Its recipe took care of the rest of the setup.

 Hey!
 Where the heck does this recipe live?
 Can I see it?

 That's a great question!
-Let's look at it next.
+Let's find out where these recipes live and what they look like next.